QualiSystems/cloudshell-help/versioned_docs/version-2023.3/admin/supported-cloud-providers-in-cloudshell/private-cloud-provider-support-in-cloudshell/vmware-vcenter-integration-and-configuration/vcenter-integration-architecture-and-prerequisites.md

 - "Base Templates" folder – for all App templates to be deployed on CloudShell sandboxes:
     - Must have VMware tools installed (needs to be included with image or VM template with which CloudShell creates the App VM)
     - DHCP IP settings
-    - A snapshot called “clean” – after VM is powered off
+    - A snapshot called "clean” – after VM is powered off